tendermario/terraria-server-aws/README.md

 ### Manual other things you need to set up (for now)

-- An ec2 server with Docker loading Terraria
 - Putting the terraria server world and settings up via console
-- Opening port 7777 traffic to connect to the server
-- Maybe set up an elastic IP to attach to the isntance so the ip stays the same

 ## Todo

-- Programatically create an EC2 instance with Terraria with docker (probably need to Bootstrap a bit https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_bootstrap)
-- Create security group to open 7777 for connecting to Terraria for any outside users
-- Create alarm for when the server has been on for more than 24 hours, 48 hrs, or something like that
 - Take an optional input file to take as the world to load onto that server
-- Create an elastic IP to associate with the instance so the IP doesnt change on each starting of the server
 - Make the hard-coded endpoint in the JS file be added programatically when building out the cdk and setting up the API Gateway endpoint